-Another important application of borehole image data is the use of textural characteristics combined with lithologic information to assign image facies.
-Image facies act as a proxy for depositional facies.
+A significant application of borehole image data is the use of textural characteristics combined with lithologic information to assign image facies.
+Image facies act as a proxy for depositional facies, effectively replacing core in portions of the field that lack core coverage.

 Facies analysis occurs in two steps.
 First, bulk lithology is determined based upon the response of open-hole curves (gamma, density-neutron, photoelectric effect, etc.), image log color and bedding character.
 Second, a visual inspection of the image data is used to assign a textural classification to specific intervals.
 Commonly observed textures include well-preserved tabular and tangential cross-bedding, planar lamination, mottling by bioturbating organisms, concretionary horizons, authigenic pyrite mineralization, internal soft-sediment deformation and solution-collapse brecciation.
 Stick and pull intervals are also identified in facies analysis.